Earn your M.Ed.

 OUR PARTNERSHIP MAY EARN YOU A $4,500 TUITION REDUCTION AND REDUCED WORKLOAD.

+Gulf Coast Montessori Teacher Education Center has partnered with TIES (The Institute for Educational Studies) to offer a Masters Degree in connection with Endicott College.
 All course-work occurs online without the requirement to travel to any location during the program.
 Seminar dialogues are asynchronous taking place over two-week periods.
 Self-directed adult learners participate as best suits their personal schedules.
 In many ways, exploring classmates’ reflections while having unfettered space to contemplate one’s own responses makes for deeper learning opportunities.

 How it Work